UK-Export-Finance/dtfs2/dtfs-central-api/README.md

 ## When/Where is Central API called?

-1) When Portal (BSS) peforms any CRUD operation for a deal or facility
+1) When Portal (BSS) performs any CRUD operation for a deal or facility

 2) When TFM receives a deal